federicomatarante/diffit-reimplementation/README.md

 # DiffiT Reimplementation

 The presented project is a detailed re-implementation of the paper "DiffiT: Diffusion Vision Transformers for Image Generation".
-The papers presents a new method to handle the diffusion process of generative neural networks.
+The paper presents a new method to handle the diffusion process of generative neural networks.
 In particular, it introduecs a new attention mechanism which preserves temporal information and shows two architectures in which this can be used.

 ## TAMSA and DiffiT block